invoiceninja/dockerfiles/README.md

 You may need to manually merge any changes that cannot be merged automatically by git.

+### Thanks
+Massive thank you to [lwj5](https://github.com/lwj5) for the tireless work to continually improve the dockerfile and its associated tooling.

 ## Support

 If you discover a bug, please create and issue, if you query is general in nature please visit us on our [Forum ](https://forum.invoiceninja.com/)